autopi-io/documentation/docs/cloud/fleet/remote-wakeup.md

 The remote wake up feature allows your to trigger devices to be awoken remotely either from the API or from the cloud frontend.

+> Please note that this feature is not available on devices using a Telit modem.

 The feature is available in the fleet overview, and can be used by clicking the ON icon to the left of the device.

 ![fleetoverview-wakeup](../../../static/img/cloud/fleet/fleet-overview-wakeup.jpg)